whitneyburton/portfolios/students/1510/20151120-hector-huertas-m1.md

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/complete_me.markdown)

 This is a word auto-complete system, featuring word suggestions based on the dictionary plus recent used words.
-After the assessment it was improved with a GUI
+After the assessment it was improved with a GUI.

 ###### Comments: